Kearinl/A.S.S-Apocalypse-Survival-Sandbox/README.md

 For any inquiries or support, please contact [support@happydayzgames.com](mailto:support@happydayzgames.com).

-## About HappyDayzGames
+## About Happy Dayz Games

-HappyDayzGames is dedicated to creating immersive and engaging gaming experiences.
+Happy Dayz Games is dedicated to creating immersive and engaging gaming experiences.
 Visit our [website](http://www.happydayzgames.com) to learn more about our projects and company.

 **Copyright © 2023-2024 [Happy Dayz Games](https://happydayzgames.com/).
 All rights reserved.**